jake-knerr/js-style-guide/README.md

     /routes-public.js
 ```

-#### Within domain specific folders, files that fall within a generalized technical category can go into the appropriate folder.
+#### Within domain-specific folders, files that fall within a generalized technical category can go into a separate folder.

 Folders for such technical categories are utils, validators, types, cache, etc.